gringokiwi/glacier-wallet/README.md

 <img width="1278" height="729" alt="Screenshot 2025-10-03 at 1 10 57 PM" src="https://github.com/user-attachments/assets/37c012c9-755a-4e05-bba2-1b9dbdb2c5cf" />

-# Glacier Wallet - Demo
+# Glacier Wallet

+Bitcoin supports the ability to 'timelock' your ability to spend coins until some point in the future.
+Unfortunately, it is quite hard to set up with existing software.
+Glacier Wallet makes it simple.

+## Demo

-## Request addresses for a fresh BIP39 seed
+### Request addresses for a fresh BIP39 seed

 ```json
 {